 What is a vibrato effect, and what are the best vibrato plugins?
-This post will feature the top 7 vibrato effects of 2023.
+This post will feature the top 7 vibrato effects.

 Vibrato is a pitch-based effect used to add character, color, and expression to an audio signal.
 Vibrato has been used in several music areas.
 It’s created by the warping or fluctuating of a sustained note or sample’s pitch.